 The horse bus service to West Wycombe started from the pub in the late 19th and early 20th centuries.
 Simonds of Reading, who bought Wheeler’s in 1930, rebuilt the pub in 1936.
 Later it became a Courage house before ownership passed to pub company, Inntrepreneur.
 It closed in 1998.
 Finally, it was demolished to make way for Blackbird Mews in 2004.

-The Halfway House on the London Road got its name because the milestone outside showed it to be half way between London and Oxford.
+The Halfway House got its name because the milestone outside showed it to be half way between London and Oxford.
 It’s mentioned in a church procession in 1763 when it was called the New Inn, however, it doesn’t appear in licensing records until 1781 and then disappears after 1787.
-Bought by Weller’s Amersham brewery in 1852, it was renamed the Halfway House in 1958 by its then owner, Ind Coope.
+Owned by the Dean and Canons of Windsor as part of the Bassetsbury estate, it was leased by Weller’s Amersham brewery in 1852 before they bought it from the estate for £880 at auction in 1882.
+For more about pubs in the Bassetsbury estate, see The London Road from Bassetsbury to Pann Mill.
+The pub’s name was changed to the Halfway House in 1958 by its then owner, Ind Coope.
 Closing in 2005 it was demolished in 2010 to be replaced by flats.

 Sources and links